tomwyr/godot-swift-meta-quest-minimal/README.md

 - [Swift Android SDK](https://github.com/finagolfin/swift-android-sdk/)
 - [Enable Developer Mode](https://developers.meta.com/horizon/documentation/native/android/mobile-device-setup/)

+**Important notes**

+In order to keep the size of the repository small, addons and compiled binaries have been excluded from tracking.

 **Troubleshooting**

 In the event of running into any issues, please consult the resources above for the most up-to-date documentation and/or create GitHub Issue describing the specific problem.